mr0bbie/incredible-moon-257e6/src/pages/contact.md

           \---

-          If you book in three times a month
+          If you book in 3x a month

           Conditions: minimum 3 months
         content_align: center